 Vanguard vs. Charles Schwab: Highlights

-• Clients at both Schwab and Vanguard can open advisory accounts and brokerage accounts.
+• Schwab and Vanguard clients can open both brokerage and advisory accounts.

 Schwab vs. Vanguard Introduction